 - At the start of the new school year and during school terms – send your child to school with their MacBook and ask them to visit the IT Department before school or during break times.
 We will configure the MacBook, and ask your child to return to the IT department at the end of the school day.
 We are extremely busy during this period, so a longer time may be required.
-MacBooks are configured on a first come first serve basis (approximately 1-4 business days).
+MacBooks are configured on a 'first in first served' basis (approximately 1-4 business days).

 If I purchase a MacBook from a JB Hi-Fi store, am I still eligible for onsite warranty and insurance?
 No, this is only available when purchasing through the JB Hi-Fi education portal under the Butler College BYOD program.
 If you purchase a MacBook directly from a JB Hi-Fi store, your warranty agreement will exist between yourself and JB Hi-Fi.

 Which portal should I purchase my child’s MacBook through?
 This is completely up to you.
 Each portal has different prices, finance and delivery options.
 You should consider the one which suits your needs best.
 The MacBooks will be identical and the optional products will be very similar, if not identical.

 Do I need to purchase any additional software for my child’s MacBook?
 No. As a school we endeavour to use only free software combined with the free Microsoft Office licence provided by the WA Department of Education for the duration of your child’s education.